Keyboard shortcuts

 The command cargo openvm build compiles the program on host to an executable for guest target.
 It first compiles the program normally on your host platform with RISC-V and then transpiles it to a different target.
 See here for some explanation of cross-compilation.
 Right now we use riscv32im-risc0-zkvm-elf target which is available in the Rust toolchain, but we will contribute an OpenVM target to Rust in the future.

-The following flags are available for the cargo openvm build command:
+The following flags are available for the cargo openvm build command.
+You can run cargo openvm build --help for this list within the command line.

 • --no-transpile